tvdaal/animal-classification/README.md

 # Description
-In this repository, I build and train a convolutional neural network in Keras to classify [Big Five](https://en.wikipedia.org/wiki/Big_five_game) animals from images.
+In *animal_classification.ipynb*, I build and train a convolutional neural network in Keras to classify [Big Five](https://en.wikipedia.org/wiki/Big_five_game) animals from images.
 The images are obtained through web scraping and resized (while respecting the aspect ratio) to a target resolution of 400 x 400 pixels.
 To increase the number of images during training, data augmentation is applied.
 Different regularization settings are tested to find the best-performing model.

 I decided to build this model for fun and to explore web scraping and certain Keras features.
 I chose this dataset because I have a passion for animals and am fortunate enough to have seen the Big Five in the wild in Tanzania.